-Consistent with Delaware law and the company's amended and restated by-laws, a majority of the shares entitled to be cast on a particular matter, present in person or represented by proxy, constitutes a quorum as to such matter.
+Consistent with Delaware law and the company's amended and restated by-laws, a majority of the votes entitled to be cast on a particular matter, present in person or represented by proxy, constitutes a quorum as to such matter.
 The company will appoint one or more election inspectors for the meeting to count votes cast by proxy or in person at the Annual Meeting.

 Election of directors by stockholders will be determined by a plurality of the votes cast by the stockholders entitled to vote at the election that are either present in person or represented by proxy.
 The approval of the proposal to ratify the selection of accountants will require a majority of the votes properly cast to be affirmative.
-The approval of the proposal to increase the Company's authorized capital will require the affirmative vote of a majority of shares outstanding.

 The election inspectors will count shares represented by proxies that withhold authority to vote for a nominee for election as a director or that reflect abstentions and "broker non-votes" (i.e., shares represented at the meeting held by brokers or nominees as to which (i) instructions have not been received from the beneficial owners or persons entitled to vote and (ii) the broker or nominee does not have discretionary voting power on a particular matter) only as shares that are present and entitled to vote on the matter for purposes of determining the presence of a quorum, but neither abstentions nor broker non-votes have any effect on the outcome of voting on the election of directors or the selection of accountants.
-In contrast, abstentions and broker non-votes have the same effect as voting against charter amendments, such as Proposal Number 3.

 Management does not know of any matters to be presented at this Annual Meeting other than those set forth in this proxy statement and in the notice accompanying this proxy statement.
 If other matters should properly come before the meeting, the proxy holders will vote such matters in their discretion.
-Any stockholder has the right to revoke his or her proxy at any time before it is voted.
+Any stockholder has the right to revoke his, her or its proxy at any time before it is voted.